QCD matter at a finite magnetic field and nonzero chemical potential: Results and discussions

 \subsection{At $eB=\ m_\pi^2$ and $\mu\neq 0$ MeV}

 The QCD matter is further examined under conditions of a finite magnetic field and chemical potential.
 The field strength is set as $eB=\ m_\pi^2$.
 The baryon, strangeness, and electric charge chemical potentials are taken as $\mu_B=$ 337.5 MeV, $\mu_S=$ 79.3 MeV, and $\mu_Q=$ 0 MeV, respectively.
 These values correspond to the estimated magnetic field and chemical potentials produced in off‑central Au–Au collisions at $\sqrt{s_{\rm NN}}=$ 7.7 GeV \cite{RHIC_mag_field, chemical_potential}.
+Since the magnetic field is weak, the difference between the parallel and perpendicular pressures is small \cite{pressure_anistropy}.
+Thus we ignore the pressure anisotropy and take the parallel pressure as the pressure of the system.
 In the upper panels of each subplot in Fig. \ref{fig:RHIC_eB_new}, the solid blue, dashed red, and dotted purple curves present the temperature dependence of the dimensionless thermodynamic quantities with $eB = 0$ GeV$^2$ and $\mu\neq 0$ MeV, $eB = m_{\pi}^2$ and $\mu= 0$ MeV, as well as $eB = m_{\pi}^2$ and $\mu\neq 0$ MeV, respectively.
 The critical temperature $T_c$ and $ \Gamma$ are set to the same values used for the case at the LHC energy with $eB = 10\ m_{\pi}^2$ and $\mu= 0$ MeV.
-For direct comparison, the results for $eB = 0$ GeV$^2$ and $\mu= 0$ MeV are also included as solid black curves.
+For direct comparison, the results for $eB = 0$ GeV$^2$ and $\mu= 0$ MeV are also shown as solid black curves.
 The lower panels display ratios that highlight the separate and combined effects of the finite magnetic field and chemical potential.
 The solid blue curves represent the ratio of the thermodynamic quantities at $\mu\neq 0$ MeV to those at $\mu= 0$ MeV, both with $eB = m_{\pi}^2$.
 The dashed red curves represent the ratios of the thermodynamic quantities at $eB = m_{\pi}^2$ to those at $eB = 0$ GeV$^2$, both with $\mu\neq 0$ MeV.
 The dotted purple curves represent the ratios of the thermodynamic quantities at $eB = m_{\pi}^2$ and $\mu\neq 0$ MeV to those at $eB = 0$ GeV$^2$ and $\mu= 0$ MeV.
 The qualitative behaviors of the thermodynamic quantities are summarized as follows.

 (i) The chemical potential enhances the thermodynamic observables $s/T^3$, $P/T^4$, $\varepsilon/T^4$, $\Delta$, and $C_V/T^3$ in both the hadronic and QGP phases.
 This enhancement stems from the particle-antiparticle asymmetry induced by the chemical potential.
 Consequently, the asymmetry increases the accessible microscopic phase space, resulting in an enhancement of these thermodynamic quantities.
 A consistent trend was observed in the normalized pressure and trace anomaly computed from Dyson-Schwinger equations, where these quantities also grew with increasing quark chemical potential \cite{QCD_PT_chemical_potential}.
 Moreover, the ratios between these thermodynamic quantities with and without a chemical potential, such as $s_{B,\mu}/s_{B,0}$ and $P_{B,\mu}/P_{B,0}$, display a distinct peak at temperatures below $T_c$.
 This feature can be understood as a consequence of the chemical potential significantly lowering the effective excitation energy for baryons and strange hadrons, thereby enhancing their contributions.
 In contrast, at zero chemical potential, these heavier degrees of freedom remain thermally suppressed.
 The resulting pronounced enhancement in the presence of $\mu$ leads to a maximum in the ratio.